 Our bios will provide a little background on our key team … but we’d much prefer to talk to you so give us a call to learn more.

-Peggy M. Hoffman, CAE, is president and Mariner’s resident expert on communication, marketing and building community.
+Peggy M. Hoffman, CAE, is president and Mariner’s resident expert on communication and building community.
 In addition to managing organizations, Peggy has provided training and consultation on leadership development, component relations and strategic planning to more than a dozen national associations and many local groups over the past 30 years.

 From her earlier role as membership director for a trade association with components, Peggy developed a commitment to building strong communities within associations.
 To that end, she has been very involved in ASAE - The Center for Association Leadership and is past chair for both the Component Relations Section Council and the Executive Management Council.
 A key project of the council is the “Rebuilding the Volunteer Spirit”, one of ASAE’s inaugural Innovation Projects.
 The intent is to explore how associations can adapt to and build on the changing volunteer and develop tools and strategies that can be a catalyst for rethinking our governance and member engagement models.
+This ultimately led to the ASAE Foundation study on mutually beneficial volunteerism conducted by Mariner and Whorton Research & Marketing (read the report Mutually Beneficial Volunteerism: Opportunities for Enhancing Association Volunteer Management).

 Peggy loves to write and share, so you’ll find her contributing to a variety of organizations and media including Association Universe.
 She has presented workshops or keynotes for more than 40 volunteer leadership conferences, retreats, and webinars ranging in size from 30 to 300 participants.
 With Peter, she has developed and taught several volunteer management courses for the Nonprofit Leadership Development Program at Anne Arundel Community College.